 Pharmacy staff are not expected to validate prescriber codes, they are only expected to ensure that the code is present.
 The Pricing Authority validates these codes; prescriptions with incorrect codes will still be paid and will not be returned to the pharmacy.

-Prescriptions missing the prescriber code (except dental prescriptions) may be returned to the contractor by the Pricing Authority as a referred back form.
+Prescriptions missing the prescriber cost centre code (except dental prescriptions) may be returned to the contractor by the Pricing Authority as a referred back form.
 This could lead to a delay in payment for that prescription.

 If your pharmacy team receive a referred back form which is missing a prescriber code, and are able to identify the code, the code should be added to the form and returned to the Pricing Authority in the next month’s submission.